 Leases are classified as finance leases wherever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
 All other leases are classified as operating leases.

-Operating lease rentals are recognised in the statement of profit or loss or in property, plant and equipment on a straight-line basis over the lease term,
+Operating lease rentals are charged to the statement of profit or loss in equal annual amounts over the lease term.

-REGISTERED NUMBER 04112320 NOTES TO THE REGULATORY ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2018 (CONTINUED)
+NOTES TO THE REGULATORY ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2018 (CONTINUED)